PanDAWMS/panda-bigmon-core/README-status_summary-API.md

 API: ?cloud=XYZ
 -----------
-The 'cloud' parameter is the 'cloud' field of the schedconfig table, it is a property of the PanDA resource.
+The 'cloud' parameter is the 'cloud' field from the CRIC, it is a property of the PanDA resource.
 Multiple 'clouds's can be filtered, comma is the delimiter.
 To filter cloud != XYZ, please use '?cloud=-XYZ'.
 You can use wildcard '*', e.g. '?cloud=CE*N'.

 The API has 3 HTTP return states: 200, 404, 400.